Benoit Groulx (ice hockey)

 Benoit Groulx (born January 30, 1968) is a Canadian former professional ice hockey player.
-He is currently serving as the head coach of Traktor Chelyabinsk of the Kontinental Hockey League (KHL).
-Groulx is formerly the head coach of the Rochester Americans and Syracuse Crunch of the AHL, along with being the former head coach and general manager for the Gatineau Olympiques of the QMJHL.
+He is currently serving as the head coach of EV Zug of the National League (NL).
+Groulx is formerly the head coach of Traktor Chelyabinsk of the Kontinental Hockey League (KHL), and of the Rochester Americans and Syracuse Crunch of the AHL, along with being the former head coach and general manager for the Gatineau Olympiques of the QMJHL.

 Playing career

 Groulx played major junior hockey with the Granby Bisons of the QMJHL.